This article is the ninth in a series of biographies about members of the 32nd Station Hospital (and the second of four about the unit’s nurses).

 Saw Betty McGaulley at church.
 She still serves with the 33d Field Hospital.
 She was at Anzio for 4 months and is now getting ready for another adventure by boat (ending up in the South Pacific).
 She looks very well.

 Evidentially, she returned to Plattsburg after the war, since she’s in a 1946 city directory.
 She married Henry Allen Mahar in August 1947.
 Her obituary in the Plattsburgh Press-Republican states she was a member of the Disabled American Veterans and American Legion.
 Her obituary does not list any children.

 Lexie Winsome Miller (Lexie Miller Hazlett) N-721908 (August 9, 1907 – March 30, 2003)

-Although most U.S. Army documents only provide middle initial for personnel, Special Orders No. 323 does list her middle name.
+Although most World War II U.S. Army documents only provided middle initial for personnel, Special Orders No. 323 did list her middle name.
 This makes it almost certain that she is the Lexie Winsome Miller who was born in Nova Scotia and arrived in the United States on August 28, 1926.
 Her Declaration of Intention to become a U.S. citizen on September 28, 1938 lists her as a nurse living in Boston.
 She married Herman Hazlett in 1947 and died in Texas.
 A document posted on Ancestry.com states: “Lexie was a registered nurse and she spent most of her life as a visiting nurse to the poor.
 She ended her career running a clinic for abused and neglected children in Houston, Texas”.